 Whole breast radiation therapy uses high-powered x-rays to kill breast cancer cells.
 With this type of directed radiation therapy, the whole breast (or chest wall if the breast was removed) receives the radiation treatment.

 Cancer cells multiply faster than normal cells in the body.
 Because radiation is most harmful to quickly growing cells, radiation therapy damages cancer cells more than it damages the slower growing normal cells.
 This prevents the cancer cells from growing and dividing, and leads to cancer cell death.

-This type of radiation is delivered by an x-ray machine that targets radiation either to the whole breast, or the chest wall (if done after mastectomy).
+This type of radiation is delivered by an x-ray machine that delivers a precise area of radiation either to the whole breast, or the chest wall (if done after mastectomy).
 Sometimes, radiation will also target the lymph nodes in the armpit or neck area or under the breast bone.

 You may receive radiation treatment either in a hospital or in a private outpatient radiation center.
 You will go home after each treatment.
 A typical course of treatment is given 5 days a week for 3 to 6 weeks.
 During treatment, the treatment beam is on for only a few minutes.
 Often each treatment is scheduled the same time each day for your convenience.
 You are not radioactive after treatment.